Fyfe Dangerfield: Solo artist

 Dangerfield released the album Fly Yellow Moon under his own name on 18 January 2010.
 The album's first track "When You Walk in the Room" was the single of the week on iTunes in the week starting 15 March 2010.

 A TV commercial for the British chain store John Lewis, first broadcast in April 2010, features Dangerfield singing the Billy Joel song "She's Always a Woman".

 In 2011, a portrait of Dangerfield was painted by British artist Joe Simpson, the painting was exhibited around the UK including a solo exhibition at The Royal Albert Hall.

 In 2015, he produced on Slow Moving Millie's classical instrumental EP, Arms.

 On 21 September 2018, Dangerfield launched www.channelsmaychange.com - his new online channel, playground & home.
 One week later, on 28 September 2018, Dangerfield began broadcasting the series "Birdwatcher", a surreal mix of music, songs, sounds & characters, split into 12 weekly episodes, each put together in frantic real-time in the days ahead of transmission.
 The entirety of Birdwatcher is available to stream & download for free via the channel, along with accompanying "menus" for each Episode.

 In 2021, "Woah!
 Life" (his first new single since Guillemots released "Fleet" in 2012) was issued by The state51 Conspiracy and was the first track from the "Birdwatcher" EP released in March.

-In 2023, Dangerfield released a new single and accompanying music video "Shook" via his Channels May Change website.
+In February 2023, Dangerfield released a new single and accompanying music video "Shook" via his Channels May Change website.
+In April 2023, Dangerfield released another new single and music video entitled "The Zebra Wind".